Updated for tax year 2025

 The bottom line

-Your extension deadline is your final chance to submit your federal tax return without extra penalties.
+Your extension deadline — typically Sept.
+15 or Oct.
+15, 2026, depending on entity type — is your final chance to submit your federal tax return while avoiding avoid failure-to-file penalties.
 Whether you’re filing as a sole proprietorship, partnership, S corporation, or C corporation, knowing your business tax deadlines and required tax forms will help you wrap up this tax season without any added stress.

 TaxAct can help you finish your tax filing quickly and accurately — even if you filed your extension request elsewhere.
 Ready to check “file my business tax return” off your to-do list before the last day?
 Let TaxAct Business help you file your return.